Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Method

-To inject relevant internal forces, we optimize for an internal-force profile $\mathbf{f}_0^\star$ that (i) increases normal components, (ii) discourages tangential effort, and (iii) balances load sharing across contacts, while preserving the object wrench and respecting actuation limits.
+To select relevant internal forces within $\mathcal{N}(\mathbf{G})$, we optimize for an internal-force profile $\mathbf{f}_0^\star$ that (i) increases normal components, (ii) discourages tangential effort, and (iii) balances load sharing across contacts.
+Although we do not explicitly model friction cones or estimate friction coefficients, the objective is grounded in frictional contact theory and implicitly promotes larger friction margins under unknown contact conditions.
+Increasing normal components enlarges admissible tangential forces, while penalizing tangential effort reduces proximity to the friction limit.